-Highlight Set Resolution to Manual Mode and press the FII button.
-Pressing the FIII button toggles between On and Off.
+Highlight Set Resolution to Manual Mode and press the 🗗 button.
 When it is On, the resolution will be set manually regardless of the resolution supported by the monitor.

-Highlight Fit To Screen and press the Jil button.
-Pressing the Jil button toggles between On and Off.
+Highlight Fit To Screen and press the 🗗 button.
+Pressing the 🗗 button toggles between On and Off.
 When it is On, the DVR will resize video to fit the main monitor screen.